hlowman/ucsb_r_workshop/README.md

 | 12:45pm  | LUNCH BREAK  |
 | 1:45pm  | Hack-y Hour(s): Manipulate and graph your data  |
 | 4:00pm  | END  |

+## Setup

+### Videoconferencing

+If you do not already have Zoom downloaded on your computer, please make sure to do so before the workshop.
+[Instructions can be found here](https://zoom.us/download) for installing Zoom.

+### R and RStudio

+You will need a current version of R and RStudio for this workshop.
+You can find instructions for installing or updating these programs here.
+You are only required to follow the instructions under the **Install R and RStudio** or **Update R and RStudio** sections.